GuillaumeFalourd/ritchie-action-shell/README.md

 # ritchie-docker-actions

-This Github action currently only works for Ritchie CLI formulas in Shell.
+This Github action currently only works for Ritchie CLI formulas implemented in **SHELL**.

 ## Use case